Article updated October, 2022.

 Is the Gold Package advertisement you placed in the printed Yellow Pages costing you an arm and a leg?
-There is a more cost effective way to reach your target audience and get patients to your medical practice.
-Welcome to the world of digital marketing.
+There’s a more cost effective way to reach your target audience and get patients to your medical practice.
+Welcome to the world of SEO.

-Patients will often research doctors online before deciding who to consult in the same way they might browse the net for a new television before going in to a store.
-It therefore becomes essential that you have a strong online presence so you end up being found by your ideal patients when they go searching for you!
+Potential patients will often research doctors online before deciding who to consult in the same way they might browse the internet for a new television before going in to a store.
+Therefore, it becomes essential that you have a strong online presence so you end up being found by your ideal patients when they go searching for you!

 Gone are the days where having your name and credentials listed in directories will suffice.
-People expect information at their fingertips, especially now that mobile internet devices are so prevalent.
+People expect information at their fingertips, especially now that mobile phones dictate the bulk of internet searches.
 If you are only offering up a couple of lines of text and your contact information, yet your competitors have a professional website with images and quality content, you are falling behind.
-A great quality website build trust with prospective patients and gives them a feel for your medical practice and your values.
+A great quality website builds trust with prospective patients and gives them a feel for your medical practice and your values.

 Now, a beautiful looking website is all well and good, but it’s about as useful as a chocolate teapot if no one ever sees it.
-If you are an obstetrician servicing the Illawarra, you want your website to come up when someone types “obstetrician Illawarra” in to a search engine.
+If you are an obstetrician servicing the Illawarra, you want your website to come up when someone types “obstetrician Illawarra” into a search engine.
 That’s what Search Engine Optimisation is all about.
-SEO is a worthwhile investment and while the results aren’t instant, they are powerful when done properly.
-If you’d like to learn more, it’s best to consult a reputable SEO service to learn more.
+SEO is a worthwhile investment and while the results aren’t instant, they are powerful and long lasting when done properly.
+If you’d like to learn more, it’s best to consult a reputable SEO service .